openstack/charm-guide/doc/source/getting-started/overlay.rst

 The deployment will make use of the ``openstack-base`` bundle, which represents the core of a Charmed OpenStack cloud.
-A separate overlay bundle is used to tailor the configuration (possibly overriding setting in the bundle) so that the deploy will work within a given environment.
+A separate overlay bundle is used to tailor the configuration (possibly overriding settings in the bundle) so that the deploy will work within a given environment.

 .. note::